rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 >> Remember to create an IAM user with sufficient permissions.
 Avoid using the root user to create
 >> resources; it should only be used for billing purposes.

-Finally, inside the *if/else* block add the commands that build a local image and push it to Amazon Elastic Container Registry.
+Finally, inside the *if/else* block add the commands that build a local image and push it to Amazon ECR.

 ```
 docker build ./api -t ${AWS_REGISTRY}/docker-ci-demo-api:staging -f ./api/Dockerfile